wd357dui/Derpibooru-Wallpaper/README.md

 Login on Derpibooru to [see your API key](https://derpibooru.org/registrations/edit), copy and paste the key in the program settings and click `Save`.
 If you somehow need to manually type your API key (and/or if you need to see it), double-click on the text box to show the key as plain text.
 > [!WARNING]
 > Do not share your API key with anyone.
-It's just as important as your password, and they didn't offer any option to change it according to my knowledge.
+It's just as important as your password, and Derpibooru didn't offer any option to change it according to my knowledge.

 - Set search parameters
 The search text works exactly the same as the one on the website.
 Please refer to the [Search Syntax](https://derpibooru.org/pages/search_syntax) page on Derpibooru for details.